 Multicloud refers to the distribution of workloads across multiple clouds, be they private or public, as well as remote and branch offices (ROBO), service providers, and field deployments.
 This approach allows organizations to use the cloud that best meets their specific technical and business requirements.
 With multicloud, organizations can use the cloud with the best pricing that best suits their needs with the best services for their specific workloads.
 Multicloud allows organizations to choose datacenters that are closer to their customers, decreasing latency and improving application performance.
 Using multiple clouds allows organizations to abide by certain compliance requirements by keeping data in the same country the customer resides by utilizing multiple datacenters.

 Conversely, the downside to multicloud can also be increased management complexity if approached on an ad hoc basis and without effective integration between clouds.

-IaaS provides users on-demand access to the fundamental infrastructure resources needed to deploy and run software, such as operating systems and applications.
-These resources typically include compute, storage, virtualization, and networking, although some providers offer database and message queuing services as well.
+IaaS provides users on-demand access to the foundational infrastructure resources needed to deploy and run software.
+These resources typically include compute, storage, operating system, virtualization, and networking, although some providers offer database and message queuing services as well.
 It’s akin to having a virtualized datacenter in the cloud that users access via an API or dashboard.
 Users are still responsible for managing the OS, middleware, runtime environment, applications, and data.